sanderjo/benchmarking_connections_pipelining_sabnzbd/README.md

 - Make sure the queue is empty.
 - Use the Wrench to measure your max linespeed
 - Make sure no Bandwidth limitation is set.
+- Run this script on the same machine as SABNzbd (same user, no docker ... or set apikey in this script manually)

 ```
 python3 run_benchmark.py > results/my_results.txt